 ONN experts were honoured to contribute to the discussions and present their research during the Symposium.

-ONN Analyst Tianran Xu presented highlights from the paper "Navigating Ethical Dilemmas in Open Source Information Analysis" authored by ONN Analysts Sarah Laderman and Tianran Xu, ONN Research and Analysis Manager Marcy Fowler and Ben Loehrke and Luisa Kenausis from the Stanley Center for Peace and Security.
+Our Analyst, Tianran Xu, presented highlights from the paper “Navigating Ethical Dilemmas in Open Source Information Analysis” authored by ONN Analysts, Sarah Laderman and Tianran Xu, Research and Analysis Manager Marcy Fowler, and Ben Loehrke and Luisa Kenausis from the Stanley Center for Peace and Security.
 The paper offered an overview of a framework to help OSINT analysts make ethical decisions during research.

-The second paper, "Improving Data Access and Credibility in Low-Information Environments: Case of DPRK", offers an overview of how DPRK propaganda analysis, satellite imagery, photos from DPRK media and third-party reporting can help to improve access to a low-information environment like the DPRK.
-This paper was written by ONN Analysts Jaewoo Shin and Tianran Xu, ONN Regional Issues Manager and Senior Analyst Rachel Minyoung Lee and ONN Research Consultant Elin Bergner.
+The second paper, "Improving Data Access and Credibility in Low-Information Environments: Case of DPRK," offers an overview of how DPRK propaganda analysis, satellite imagery, photos from DPRK media and third-party reporting can help to improve access to a low-information environment like the DPRK.
+This paper was written by Jaewoo, Regional Issues Manager and Senior Analyst Rachel Minyoung Lee, Analyst Tianran Xu and Research Consultant Elin Bergner.

-Later in the day, ONN Analyst Sarah Laderman gave a presentation on a paper entitled "Combating Nuclear Mis/Disinformation: Tools, Approaches and the Role of NGOs and IOs".
-The paper, written by ONN Research and Analysis Manager Marcy Fowler and ONN Research Consultants Elin Bergner and Kristiana Nitisa, underscores the importance of ensuring that organizations working on nuclear non-proliferation use all the best analytical practices, tools and methods to reliably identify disinformation in their analyses.
+Later in the day, ONN Analyst Sarah Laderman gave a presentation on a paper entitled, “Combating Nuclear Mis/Disinformation: Tools, Approaches and the Role of NGOs and IOs.”
+The paper, written by Research and Analysis Manager Marcy Fowler and Research Consultants Elin Bergner and Kristiana Nitisa, underscores the importance of ensuring that organizations working on nuclear non-proliferation use all the best analytical practices, tools and methods to reliably identify disinformation in their analyses.